 The sunny British Summer (see: some nice weather for a few days) is finally upon us.
 What better time to take advantage and tackle any nagging unfinished DIY in and around your house and garden?

 Right, you’re thinking why in the heck would I waste this weather on DIY?
-But it’s a known fact* that DIY completion is directly and positively correlated with capacity to feel pleasure.
+But it’s a known fact* that DIY completion is directly and positively correlated with the capacity to feel pleasure.
 Simply, the more you DIY the more pleasure you’ll feel in all other aspects of your life.
 You thought the meal you had last night tasted pretty damn good?
 Now think, had you cleaned the gutters beforehand, suddenly that pork pie and Special Brew is tasting like a 5* Michelin meal washed down with Moet & Chandon.
 Or hey, maybe the 5* posh nonsense you were forced to eat is now tasting more like a good ol’ pork pie and brew.